 I’m sounding a lot more negative than I really am towards Beyond because, honestly, this was one of the best games I played at the show and the David Cage developer session was extremely interesting throughout.
 I left the Expo a lot more confident as to the quality of Beyond than I went in.
 Or, to put it in terms that Cage may understand, if this were a movie, what I would have waited a few weeks for a matinee screening of is now something I need to see opening weekend.
 The preview impressed me that much.

 Oh, by the way, sex scene in Beyond confirmed.
 After all, why else would the behind-the-scenes video show Ellen Page and a hunky man in mo-cap suits rolling around on the floor together, laughing uncontrollably and snarking about their predicament?

 The Expo adventures will continue in further blog posts every weekday between Monday and Thursday until Callum Petch has ran out of articles here on GameSparked!

 Callum Petch thought he’d found the connector.
-Follow him on the Twitters (@CallumPetch), listen to the Pupcast (iTunes link) and read his weekly gaming column Petchulant every Friday here on GameSparked!
+Read his weekly gaming column Petchulant every Friday here on GameSparked!